Debt bondage: Americas

 During the colonial history of the United States, persons bonded themselves to an owner who paid their passage to the New World.
 They worked until the debt of passage was paid off, often for years.
 Debt peonage was practiced as "an illegal form of contemporary slavery... well into the 1950s" in "Florida, Georgia, Alabama, and other parts of the Deep South."
 Civil authorities would arrest "colored men off the street and in their homes if they were caught not working," charge them with vagrancy, assess fines equal to several weeks of pickers' pay, and compel them "to pick fruit or cut sugarcane to work off the debt....
 Those captured were hauled to remote plantations ..., held by force, and beaten or shot if they tried to escape."

 In Peru, a peonage system existed from the 16th century until land reform in the 1950s.
 One estate in Peru that existed from the late 16th century until it ended had up to 1,700 people employed and had a prison.
 They were expected to work for their landlord a minimum of three days a week and more if necessary to complete assigned work.
 Workers were paid a symbolic two cents per year.
 Workers were unable to travel outside their assigned lands without permission and were not allowed to organise any independent community activity.
 In the Peruvian Amazon, debt peonage is an important aspect of contemporary Urarina society.

 Asia

 The ancient Near East

 Severe personal debt was widespread in the ancient Near East.
 Debtors who did not pay up could become their creditors' chattel, as could other members of their families.
 The problem of debt bondage, in conjunction with the state's ability to levy serfs for labour, led many to flee their homes.
-Some of these fugitives formed bands of roving warriors called habiru-men', especially in the Levant of the late second millennium.
+Some of these fugitives formed bands of roving warriors called 'habiru-men', especially in the Levant of the late second millennium.
 (Although not himself a fugitive from debt bondage, the story of Idrimi suggests that these groups could be a considerable threat.)
-As a result, many new kings annulled debts on ascending to the throne.
+The consequences of widespread debt bondage caused many kings to annul debts on ascending to the throne.